 It is hugely debilitating and we definitely don’t want it in our lives.
 Although common for many reasons, a pinched nerve in the neck or that kind of pain, is never normal and should not be taken lightly.

 Here’s an idea of what might be going on and what you should do.

 While an actual “pinched nerve” in the neck can happen, it’s usually the pain associated with some other dysfunction that makes it seem like it must be a nerve-like pain.

-If you’ve ever woken with a sharp pain in the neck in the morning, you may be suffering from a poor sleeping position or the body’s reaction to some event or environmental change from the day before.
+If you’ve ever woken with a sharp pain in the neck in the morning, you may be suffering from a poor sleeping position or the Healthy Body’s reaction to some event or environmental change from the day before.

 The root cause can be almost anything innocent: the first time in a while throwing the ball around, painting the ceiling along with a cool draft from an open window or maybe just a big, bad, stressful situation could cause that kink in the neck.

 This morning episode is commonly referred to as “wry neck”, clinically known at torticollis.

 Although more muscular in nature, it can have a nerve component and certainly the strain on these structures can create some discomfort.
 The muscle spasm associated with this problem is most times self-limiting and can benefit from gentle movement, massage therapy, acupuncture, physiotherapy and chiropractic care.